joelrt/Cypress_automation_fw/README.md

 ## Set-Up Environment

-- Install NodeJS runtime i your local environment [https://nodejs.org/en/](https://nodejs.org/en/)
+- Install NodeJS runtime in your local environment [https://nodejs.org/en/](https://nodejs.org/en/)
 - Download a copy of this repo
 - Open terminal go to the project path
 - Install all requeriments: